goldstrike77/ansible-role-linux-alerta/README.md

 - [Contributors](#Contributors)

 ## Overview
-This Ansible role installs Alerta on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
+The alerta monitoring system is a tool used to consolidate and de-duplicate alerts from multiple sources for quick ‘at-a-glance’ visualisation.
+With just one system you can monitor alerts from many other monitoring tools on a single screen.

 ## Requirements
 ### Operating systems
+This Ansible role installs Alerta on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
 This role will work on the following operating systems:

   * CentOS 7